OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/partner-twilio-cloud-services-dotnet-phone-call-web-role.md

             }
             else
             {
-                // Retrieve the values entered by the user. var to = PhoneNumber(this.toNumber.Text);
+                // Retrieve hello values entered by hello user. var too= PhoneNumber(this.toNumber.Text);
                 var from = new PhoneNumber("+14155992671");
                 var myMessage = this.message.Text;

-                // Create a URL using the Twilio message and the user-entered
+                // Create a URL using hello Twilio message and hello user-entered
                 // text.
-You must replace spaces in the user's text with '%20'
+You must replace spaces in hello user's text with '%20'
-                // to make the text suitable for a URL. var url = $"http://twimlets.com/message?Message%5B0%5D={myMessage.Replace(" ", "%20")}";
+                // toomake hello text suitable for a URL. var url = $"http://twimlets.com/message?Message%5B0%5D={myMessage.Replace(" ", "%20")}";
                 var twimlUri = new Uri(url);

-                // Display the endpoint, API version, and the URL for the message. this.varDisplay.Items.Add($"Using Twilio endpoint {
+                // Display hello endpoint, API version, and hello URL for hello message. this.varDisplay.Items.Add($"Using Twilio endpoint {
                 }");
                 this.varDisplay.Items.Add($"Twilioclient API Version is {apiVersion}");
-                this.varDisplay.Items.Add($"The URL is {url}");
+                this.varDisplay.Items.Add($"hello URL is {url}");

-                // Place the call.
+                // Place hello call.
                 var call = CallResource.create(to, from, url: twimlUri);
                 this.varDisplay.Items.Add("Call status: " + call.Status);
             }